NatWeiss/RapidGame/README.md

 	export ANDROID_SDK_ROOT=C:/path/to/android/sdk
 	export NDK_ROOT=C:/path/to/android/ndk

-The Android SDK APIs must be downloaded for the target platform and the minimum supported platform.
-The template project's target is currently API 18 and the minimum is API 10.
-You download the APIs by going to Android Studio -> Configure -> SDK Manager -> [Select and install appropriate packages].
+The Android SDK APIs must be downloaded for the target platform, that is to say the Android OS version you're targeting, such as 4.3.1 (API 18).
+This happens to be the default target version for all new Android sub-projects as well.
+In addition, you must download API 10 for the cocos2d-x libraries.
+You can download the APIs by going to Android Studio -> Configure -> SDK Manager -> [Select and install appropriate packages].
+Or, if Android Studio opens directly to the IDE for you: Tools -> Android -> SDK Manager -> [Select and install appropriate packages].

 Windows Notes